kindatobi/contraktor/README.md

 ## 🔮 Tradeoffs & Future Improvements (With More Time)
 1. **Real Backend**: Replace the mock service with a real Node.js/Express or Supabase backend.
-2. **Advanced Filtering**: Add multi-select for trades and range sliders for pricing/ratings.
-3. **Authentication**: Implement real user auth (Auth0 or similar) for the Admin dashboard and Request features.
+2. **Authentication**: Implement real user auth (Auth0 or similar) for the Admin dashboard and Request features.
-4. **Testing Coverage**: Expand test suite to cover all pages and edge cases (currently covers core filter logic and form validation).
+3. **Testing Coverage**: Expand test suite to cover all pages and edge cases (currently covers core filter logic and form validation).
-5. **Accessibility**: Conduct a full a11y audit (contrast, screen reader testing).
+4. **Accessibility**: Conduct a full a11y audit (contrast, screen reader testing).

 ## 📂 Project Structure
 ```